bitcko/yii2-bitcko-paypal-api/README.md

 ```
 4. Controller example:
-       call checkout action that will redirect you to the redirectUrl you mentioned in the previous step,
+       call first the checkout action that will redirect you to the redirectUrl you mentioned in the previous step,
        in this example ("/site/make-payment")

 ```php